koibots8230/Newbie-Orientation/exercises/Classes.md

 ## Instructions

+1. Delete any previous code
-1. In your Main class, create a new class of an of your choosing (school appropriate)
+2. In your Main class, create a new class of an of your choosing (school appropriate)
    - Make sure the object can realistically have both attributes and a method
-2. Define your attributes
+3. Define your attributes
-3. Make the constructor, and set the attributes by passing them in as arguments
+4. Make the constructor, and set the attributes by passing them in as arguments
-4. Create a method relevant to your object with at least one argument, and create some form of program to represent the action that changes depending on the argument
+5. Create a method relevant to your object with at least one argument, and create some form of program to represent the action that changes depending on the argument
-5. Make your method return something(if it doesn't really fit, this can be as simple as a confirmation message)
+6. Make your method return something(if it doesn't really fit, this can be as simple as a confirmation message)
-6. Initialize your class in the main(String... args) method
+7. Initialize your class in the main(String... args) method
-7. Call your method and print out what it returns
+8. Call your method and print out what it returns
-8. Run your code
+9. Run your code
-9. Commit & Push your code
+10. Commit & Push your code